jmelo11/Chile-Fin-Products/README.md

-# Python scripts and objects for the chilean financial markets.
+# Python for the Chilean financial markets.

 Any contribution is welcome.